systopia/de.systopia.committees/README.md

 * Committee memberships

 For that will find the importer in Contact menu with the "Import/Synchronise Committees" item.
 There you'll have to select:
-1. an importer module suitable for your data source, e.g. the German Küschner list.
+1. an importer module suitable for your data source, e.g. the German Kürschner list.
 2. a syncer module that defines the way the data is represented in your CiviCRM instance.

 If the existing modules don't really work for you, you can contact us for new/adjusted modules at [info@systopia.de](mailto:info@systopia.de)